Cultural touchpoints: Nintendo’s music app underlines its cross-entertainment future

 - Film and TV: Following the success of the first Mario movie, Nintendo is developing a sequel and a live-action adaptation of The Legend of Zelda

 - Theme parks: Nintendo’s quest to become the next Disney is in full swing.
-It has one Super Nintendo World in Osaka, one in Hollywood, and plans to open one in Florida in 2025, as well as one in Singapore in the coming years.
+It has one Super Nintendo World in Osaka, another in Hollywood, and plans to open one in Florida in 2025, as well as one in Singapore in the coming years.
 It has also opened a museum in Kyoto

 - Physical merch shops in Tokyo, Osaka, Kyoto, and New York, with plans to open another in San Fransico, as well as pop-up stores across the world